header-esg-03-fonds

 The creation of Wendel Cares also represents a collaborative project for employees that will allow them to devote time, raise funds and rally around common projects.

-The five areas of commitment of the endowment fund
+The five areas of commitment of Wendel Cares

 Wendel Cares will continue Wendel’s “historical” philanthropic activities by supporting: